grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 for the Pithos Service.
 Archipelago will act as a storage abstraction layer between Pithos and NFS, RADOS or any other storage backend driver that Archipelago supports.
 In order to use the Pithos Service you must install Archipelago on the node that runs the Pithos workers.
+Additionally, you must install snf-image version 0.16 on the Ganeti nodes since this is the first version that supports Archipelago.

 Until now the Pithos mapfile was a simple file containing a list of hashes that make up the stored file in a Pithos container.
 After this consolidation the Pithos